xCrystal/crystal-randofuser/README.md

 If two Pokemon with level-based evolutions are fused, the resulting Pokemon will evolve at the average of the two.
 If the "Average Base Stat patterns only" setting is selected, however, the base Pokemon's evolution level will weigh 80% of the total.
 Refer to the *Settings* section for more information.
 If either Pokemon evolves through other method (happiness, stone), the evolution type of the base Pokemon will be tranferred to the resulting Pokemon unchanged.

 #### <b>Types</b>
-The first type of the base Pokemon will always be chosen from the first type of the resulting Pokemon.
-The secondary type will be taken from the first type of the secondary Pokemon, unless the types match.
-If so, a secondary type of one of the fused Pokemon will be used, if possible.
-For example, Nidorino plus Gloom will yield a Poison/Grass Pokemon while Lanturn fused with
+The resulting Pokemon will have a type taken from the base Pokemon and a type taken from the secondary Pokemon whenever possible.
+If either Pokemon is dual-type, the type chosen from it will be scored according to the custom type priorities (the type with the higher priority of the two will be chosen).
+If both types have the same priority, the primary type will be chosen.
+If both Pokemon are of the same single type, the resulting Pokemon will also be of only that type.

-Gyarados will output a Water/Electric Pokemon.
-Marill fused with Goldeen will simply yield a Water-type Pokemon.
+If the resulting Pokemon is dual-type, its primary type will be the one with the higher score of the two, and its secondary type will be the one with the lower (second-highest) score.
+It both types have the same priority, the primary type will be the one that was taken from the base Pokemon and the secondary type will be the one coming from the secondary Pokemon.

-In all cases, Normal/Flying Pokemon are treated as Flying/Normal Pokemon instead.
-For example, Pidgey plus Machop will turn into a Flying/Fighting Pokemon.
+Consider for example a Gyarados (base Pokemon) + Lanturn (secondary Pokemon) fusion.
+If Water type's priority is 7, Flying type's priority is 8, and Electric type's priority is 9, the resulting Pokemon will be Electric/Flying.
+If Electric's priority was 8 instead, the resulting Pokemon would be Flying/Electric.
+If the priorities were Water=10, Flying=8, and Electric=9, the fusion would be Water/Electric.
+If they were Water=10, Flying=9, and Electric=9, the fusion would be Water/Flying, just like if all three types had the same priority value.

 #### <b>Moves</b>
 Learnsets are combined, including level-up, egg, and TM/HM moves.
 For example, if Cyndaquil gets fused with Gastly, it will learn Ember at level 12 and Mean Look at level 13, and will be able to learn both Fire Blast and Shadow Ball via TM.
 Moreover, level-up moves are arranged by level.
 When the moveset of a wild or trainer Pokemon is filled, it will end up with the last four moves that the two original Pokemon could learn by that level.
 For example, a level 30 "Gyarasect", will show up with Bite, Dragon Rage, Spore and Leer.
 Trainers no longer may have custom movesets.